Exotic Fruit Nutritional Benefits – Amla, Noni, Durian & Mangosteen

 IN my opinion, one of the joys of travelling is having the opportunity to wander around the vibrant local markets and discover the local produce of the country you are visiting.

-Here are 4 of the exotic fruits I came across and that I have tasted during my travels in Asia and the South Pacific.
+Here are 4 of the exotic fruits I came across during my travels in Asia and the South Pacific.
 I tried the Noni in Fiji and had the luck to discover Amla in South India, liked the Durian fruit in Sri Lanka and relished the Mangosteen in Thailand.

 Amla Fruit Health Benefits

 I ate this valuable little fruit on very few occasions when travelling in India as it is hard to come by.
-Amla fruit has a sour and astringent taste and it is not pleasant to eat but it´s worth the effort due to it´s a good deal of health benefits.
+Amla fruit has a sour and astringent taste and it is not pleasant to eat but it´s worth the effort due to its good deal of health benefits.

-Just by having two Amla fruit or it´s juice daily is enough vitamin intake.
-However, if yo wish to take more, than make sure to drink lots of water after as too much vitamin C tends to dehydrate you.
+Just by having two Amla fruit or its juice daily is enough vitamin intake.
+However, if you wish to take more, then make sure to drink lots of water after as too much vitamin C tends to dehydrate you.

 Amla fruit and juice is very nutritious and among the health benefits;

 - Increases metabolic health

 The Noni (Morinda Citrifolia) fruit also called Indian mulberry is native to the islands of Fiji, Tahiti & The Cook Islands in the Pacific.
 It grows in abundance in Fiji.

 The noni tree is a member of the coffee family and it is a medicinal plant: In Fiji, it is utilised as herbal and traditional medicine.
 Both the fruit and leaves are good for medicinal purposes.
 The leaves can be used to make therapeutic tea and also make a good band-aid.